FriendsOfTYPO3/extension_builder/Documentation/Developer/Documentation.rst

 Create Documentation
 ====================

-The extension builder already generated sample documentation for your extension.
+The Extension Builder already generated sample documentation for your extension.

 #.
 Adapt the reST files to your extension: Remove unused files, modify existing
    ones and/or create new files.